 Position Number: TBD

 Position Summary: This position facilitates the growth and success of all employees utilizing best-practice development, training and learning initiatives to strengthen the skills, capabilities and performance of our employee community.
-Incumbent will identify critical learning needs and develop a variety of learning solutions to address performance gaps and capitalize on opportunities for growth, improvement and innovation.
-In alignment with , the Learning and Development Specialist will serve as a change-agent by promoting a people-centered, high-performing and relationship-rich culture of inclusive excellence.
+Incumbent will serve identify critical learning needs and develop a variety of learning solutions to address performance gaps and capitalize on opportunities for growth, improvement and innovation.
+Specialist will also enhance the People Operations team by providing general Human Resources functions.
+In alignment with Stetson’s Strategic Priorities, the Learning and Development Specialist will promote a people-centered, high-performing and relationship-rich culture of inclusive excellence.

 Essential Job Functions and Responsibilities: Employment duties include, but are not limited to:

-To listen to university-partners to understand core content and critical learning needs; and to develop a variety of intentional learning solutions that proactively and reactively address core competencies, performance gaps and capitalize on opportunities for growth, improvement and innovation.
+Collaborate with university-partners to understand core content and critical learning needs; and to develop a variety of intentional learning solutions that proactively and reactively address core competencies, performance gaps and capitalize on opportunities for growth, improvement and innovation.

 Bring a creative and growth mindset to solve current and future challenges.